Abdul-Sayed/typescriptnotes/notes.md

     greet(person)

-With interfaces, instead of typecasting the entire object, only the property the function needs can be casted.
+Instead of typecasting the entire object, only the property the function needs can be casted.
 When passing large objects, this is clearly advantages.
 Only type cast the properties used.

     function greet(person: { name: string }): void {